ssergienko/marionette-github_tracker/README.md

-You can see an application here - http://github.way2day.ru/
+You can see the application here - http://github.way2day.ru/

 # Marionette github tracker